Local sculpture parks and trails

 In 2016, the work "Dendrite", by Canadian artist Michel de Broin, was installed in the central park, and is visible from afar.
 It was designed to get more visitors to the labyrinth where it’s installed.
 A yellow piece of metal with three arms, almost like a flower, it invites passersby to walk through it, or climb the three staircase arms for a better view.

 Wil Lofy’s Luxembourg

-Across Luxembourg you can catch the iconic work of local sculptor Wil Lofy, who was born in Esch-sur-Alzette and died last year.
+Across Luxembourg you can catch the iconic work of local sculptor Wil Lofy, who was born in Esch-sur-Alzette and died in 2021.
 His creations are steeped in the country’s history, created from metal, concrete, marble and wood.

 Perhaps most famous, is his city-located fountain dedicated to the Hämmelsmarsch, with his trademark humour (one musician is raising his finger to you).

 You’ll find another fountain in Remich dedicated to Bacchus the god of wine, and yet another in Diekirch, celebrating the town’s mascot, the donkey.
 In Grevenmacher you can spot Lofy’s statue of a fiddler, a homage to Mathias Schou, a well-known, visually-impaired minstrel from the region, and in Ettelbruck there is a harassed milk seller shooing a dog with a ladle, a symbol that the town was once the diary capital of the Grand Duchy.